-42 Establish car camping sites or parking spots for those living in their cars:
+Establish car camping sites or parking spots for those living in their cars:

-43 1.
-Identify spots on county owned property, businesses and faith communities 44 parking lots; 45 2.
-Follow other successful car camping models from around the United States.
-46 Examples include Santa Barbara, CA, Eugene, OR, Portland, OR, Los Angeles, 47 CA; 48 3.
-Create a registration process for those who would like to camp in the available 49 car camping spots; 50 4.
-Develop a community outreach program to engage neighbors and address 51 concerns regarding car camping in the neighborhood.
-52 NOW THEREFORE BE IT FURTHER RESOLVED, that the Department of Human Services, in 53 collaboration with necessary departments and staff, prepare a report on implementation of 54 lawful camping and car-camping options in Dane County as first recommended to the County 55 Board in July 2012.
-The report shall be presented to the Health and Human Needs Committee БC no later than 60.00 days after the adaption of this resolution
+1. Identify spots on county owned property, businesses and faith communities parking lots;

+- 2. Follow other successful car camping models from around the United States.
+Examples include Santa Barbara, CA, Eugene, OR, Portland, OR, Los Angeles, CA: - 3.
+Create a registration process for those who would like to camp in the available car camping spots; - 4.
+Develop a community outreach program to engage neighbors and address concerns regarding car camping in the neighborhood. - NOW THEREFORE BE IT FURTHER RESOLVED that the Department of Human Services, in collaboration with necessary departments and staff, prepare a report on implementation of lawful camping and car-camping options in Dane County as first recommended to the County Board in July 2012.
+Interim recommendations shall be presented to the Health and Human Needs Committee by March 1, 2022, and The the report shall be presented to the Health and Human Needs Committee no later than June 1, 2022 60 days after the adoption of this resolution. - 59 The substitute amendment addresses the timing of the effort, specifying that interim - 60 recommendations regarding camping and car camping be presented to the Health and Human - Needs Committee by March 1, 2022, and a final report completed by June 1, 2022.